-This message type is used to carry NC-SI Pass-through packets.
-Ethernet messages may be fragmented to multiple MCTP packets.

-The nominal Ethernet message size that shall be supported is 1518 bytes to accommodate a full Ethernet packet including a VLAN but without FCS.
+- This message type is used to carry NC-SI Pass-through packets.
+Ethernet messages may be fragmented to multiple MCTP packets. - This message type should be supported in any device compliant with this specification that supports pass through traffic. - The nominal Ethernet message size that shall be supported is 1518 bytes to accommodate a full Ethernet packet including a VLAN but without FCS.
 If additional L2 tags are expected (for example, MACSec), the supported packet size shall increase accordingly.

-9.2.1 Encapsulation
+8.2.2 Encapsulation